-Delirium tremens, also known as DTs, is a severe manifestation of alcohol withdrawal symptoms.
+Delirium tremens symptoms, also known as DTs, are a severe manifestation of alcohol withdrawal symptoms.
 The condition is a state of confusion that produces hallucinations, delusions and severe agitation.
 DTs generally occur within 24 – 72 hours after alcohol consumption ends, but they can appear 7 to 10 days after the last drink and can persist for up to 10 days.
 The mortality rate among those with DTs is 5 to 25 percent.

 Co-occurring disorders may lead to misdiagnosis and failure to treat delirium tremens.
 A common co-occurring disorder among alcoholics is Wernicke-Korsakoff syndrome, a potentially fatal brain disorder stemming from thiamine (vitamin B1) deficiency.